A lot or a little?

 Is it any good?

-Like Saving Private Ryan, which also boasts the marquee exec-producing powerhouses Tom Hanks and Steven Spielberg, Band of Brothers pulls no punches when it comes to showing the horrors of war.
-The battlefield scenes are so pulse-poundingly realistic and graphic, chaotic and terrifying, that viewers will be riveted, if not a little sick to their stomachs.
+This miniseries pulls no punches when it comes to showing the horrors of war.
+Like Saving Private Ryan, which also boasts the marquee exec-producing powerhouses Tom Hanks and Steven Spielberg, the battlefield scenes here are so pulse-poundingly realistic and graphic, chaotic and terrifying, that viewers will be riveted, if not a little sick to their stomachs.
 Unless they know a bit about WWII history, they may also be confused as to who's fighting whom and why it matters.
 But unlike Saving Private Ryan, Band of Brothers has the screen time to flesh out who's inside the soldier's uniform.
 You get to know each character in the unit as the series unspools, so when one is killed, it's all the more crushing.
 We see the soldiers rank each other out, train together, fight together, and then, all too often, grieve for each other.

 But there is heroism amongst the horror.
 Since the series follows a large ensemble cast, including many who were almost-unknowns when they appeared, such as Ron Livingston (Office Space), Simon Pegg (Shaun of the Dead), and a baby-faced Michael Fassbender, it's tough to identify a central character.
 But the series' heart lies with Lieutenant Dick Winters (Damian Lewis), the stoic and gentle father figure of Easy Company, who leads his men both on and off the battlefield with courage and conviction.
 Watching Lewis as the stalwart Winters gives the series its best moments.

 Families can talk about whether Band of Brothers is a realistic depiction of war.
 Has anyone in your family served in battle?
 How true-to-life are the characters and action in Band of Brothers?